lyc102/ifem/docs/index.md

 git clone https://github.com/lyc102/ifem.git
 ```

 Then use MATLAB to run the `setpath.m` script in the root folder to add all the sub-folders to your MATLAB path.

+An [Octave](www.octave.org) version is also available at [https://github.com/lyc102/ifemOctave](https://github.com/lyc102/ifemOctave).

 ## Help and Guides

 This documentation website will be constantly updated.
 If you have any questions, please feel free to [contact us](mailto:lyc102@gmail.com).
+If you like to suggest an additional equation to be implemented in iFEM, please go to the [GitHub repo submit an issue](https://github.com/lyc102/ifem/issues).

 ### Use MATLAB help/doc
 1. `help funexample` displays a description of and syntax for the function `funexample`.
 For example, `help mg` will show basic usage for `mg` function in the plain text.